fairlearn/fairlearn/docs/user_guide/fairness_in_machine_learning.rst

 Example: consider the problem of banks deciding whether an individual should be approved for a loan.
-Prior to using machine learning algorithms to compute a "score", banks might rely on engaging in conversations with clients, recommending a plan based on their unique situation, and discussing with other team members to obtain feedback.
+Prior to using machine learning algorithms to compute a "score", banks might rely on loan officers engaging in conversations with clients, recommending a plan based on their unique situation, and discussing with other team members to obtain feedback.
 By introducing an algorithm, it is possible that banks stop engaging in conversations